microsoft/typespec/.chronus/changes/serverDescOption-2024-9-21-17-14-49.md

   - "@typespec/http"
 ---

-The description parameter of @server should be optional.
+The description parameter of `@server` is now optional.